danielsaidi/Sheeeeeeeeet/README.md

 pod 'Sheeeeeeeeet'
 ```

-Remember to use the generated workspace (not the project file) after installing.
+Once the installation is finished, remember to use the workspace that is created
+during the installation, instead of the old project file.

 ### [Carthage](Carthage)